Germany: Jewish leader warns against cooperation with AfD | DW | 28.07.2021

 "This is also what ultimately makes Jewish life possible," he added.

 Schuster accused the AfD of fomenting division and not abiding by democratic principles.
-According to the council president, they only have two real issues: immigration and skepticism towards the coronavirus pandemic.
+According to the council president, they only have two main issues: immigration and skepticism toward the coronavirus pandemic.

 "Regardless actually of what issue they talk about, it always comes back to migration, and then the migrants are dragged through the dirt," Schuster told the paper.